sboris001/startup/README.md

  - Application elements - used good contrast and whitespace
  - Application text content - Conisistent fonts and sizing
  - Application images - Images are placed into a grid with even spacing that wraps to the next line if the screen gets too small to fit multiple images side by side

+#JavaScript Deliverable
+For this deliverable I implemented my JavaScript so that the application works for a single user.
+I also added placeholders for future technology.
+ - login - When you press the login button it takes you to the library page and saves your username to display on the page
+ - library - My JavaScript does a few things on this page but essentially it takes in a movie title and a rating and if everything works out, it looks up the movie poster and displays it in your library with the title and rating below it.
+If the title is not completely accurate it may not find the poster and will instead alert you with an error.
+Other errors thrown include a rating out of range (0 - 10) or a rating that is text instead of a number.
+This is all stored in local storage for now but will be replaced with the database data later.
+ - WebSocket - I used the setInterval function to periodically say that a random user has rated a random movie with a random rating.
+I made it so that after the list reaches 5 lines it will cycle out the oldest line before adding the new line.
+ - leaderboard logic - The leaderboard takes an average rating for each movie and orders the top ten rated movies, also listing how many ratings they have received.
+For now it is only based on what is in the local storage so it will only be for the one user but this will be updated later.